 Rules for the Article Prize

-- The article must have been published in a recognised peer-reviewed journal in 2021 or 2022.
+- The article must have been published in a recognised peer-reviewed journal in 2023.

 - The author(s) must be affiliated with a recognised South African institution.

 - In the case of multiple-author submissions, the person submitting it should be the corresponding author, or letters of support for the submission from the co-authors should be attached.
 DataFirst will give the full monetary prize to the author making the submission.
 Up to three prize certificates will be issued.